 Definition of CRR

 Explanation – The amount specified as the Cash Reserve Ratio is held or reserved in cash or cash equivalents with RBI.
-The aim of CRR is to ensure that banks do not run out of cash to meet their depositors’ payment demands.
+CRR aims to ensure that banks do not run out of cash to meet their depositors’ payment demands.

 Need For Banks To Maintain CRR